 Cozonac

-An enriched yeasted Romanian sweet bread plaited into a tall loaf, holding swirls of walnut paste, cocoa, and Turkish-delight cubes (rahat).
+An enriched yeasted Romanian sweet bread plaited into a tall loaf, holding swirls of walnut paste, cocoa, and cubes of Turkish delight (rahat).
 The Easter and Christmas centerpiece — every Romanian household bakes at least one loaf for each major holiday, ranked and judged within the family.
 Recipe is the heirloom; the technique is the skill.

-Cozonac entered Romanian baking via Ottoman influence (similar to Bulgarian kozunak and Turkish çörek) but evolved its distinct character — the walnut filling, the rahat addition, and the elaborate plaiting.
-The bread is mandatory for Easter (Paște) and Christmas (Crăciun); to skip it is a household scandal.
-Recipes pass mother-to-daughter and arguments about ratio (more milk vs more eggs, butter or oil, lemon zest depth) define family identity.
+Cozonac belongs to a family of enriched festive breads shared across the former Ottoman Balkans — kin to Bulgarian kozunak, Greek tsoureki, and Turkish çörek, all soft, lightly sweet doughs raised with eggs, milk, and butter.
+In Romania it took on its own character: the walnut filling, the rahat (Turkish delight), and the elaborate plaiting.
+The bread is mandatory for Easter (Paște) and Christmas (Crăciun) — and appears at weddings, baptisms, and funerals too; to skip it is a household scandal.
+Recipes pass mother-to-daughter, and arguments about ratio (more milk vs more eggs, butter or oil, lemon zest depth) define family identity.

 Slice reveals a marbled cross-section: golden bread spiraled with dark walnut filling and bright cubes of pink and yellow rahat.
 Crumb is rich, slightly cake-like from the butter and egg yolks, with a soft tear.
 Walnut filling is moist, slightly bitter from the cocoa.
 Rahat pockets are chewy-sweet against the savory dough.
 Citrus zest rises in the background.
 Best with a glass of cold milk or hot tea on Easter morning.